Analysis | Why Donald Trump and Bernie Sanders Are Both Running on ‘Socialism’

 1. Why is socialism being debated in the U.S.?

-America’s best-known and highest-ranking self-described democratic socialist, Senator Bernie Sanders of Vermont, is again pitching universal health care and tuition-free college education as he seeks the Democratic Party’s 2020 presidential nomination in a contest that’s been defined so far by competing proposals to raise taxes on the rich.
+America’s best-known and highest-ranking self-described democratic socialist, Senator Bernie Sanders of Vermont, was riding high after the first contests for the Democratic Party’s 2020 presidential nomination.
+He’s pitching universal health care and tuition-free college education in a campaign that’s been defined so far by competing proposals to raise taxes on the rich.
 He now has some company in Congress in Representatives Alexandria Ocasio-Cortez of New York and Rashida Tlaib of Michigan, members of Democratic Socialists of America who won election in 2018.
 Sanders, Ocasio-Cortez and Tlaib are among the backers of a “Green New Deal” to zero out fossil fuels by 2030 and a “Medicare for All” nationalized health insurance system, both of which have been mocked by U.S. President Donald Trump.

 2. Do U.S. Democrats embrace the socialism label?